Measuring Worth Is a Complicated Question

 Intrinsic things are priceless: the love of your life, or a beautiful sunset.
 There is no objective way to measure these, nor should there be.

-The price of a hamburger is probably worth more to a starving homeless person than to a very wealthy one.
+One can imagine that a hamburger of the same price is "worth" more to a starving homeless person than to a very wealthy one.
 An allowance of five pennies a week was worth more to a child in 1902 than it is to a child today.
+We do acknowledge though, as Oscar Wilde pointed out in his famous quip, money worth and intrinsic worth are not necessarily same.